Explore the Area

 When walking in Glenholm please observe the following guidelines:

 Please note that visitors to Glenholm explore the area at their own risk.
-Where possible please follow the routes which have been way marked for you and if you see anything that concerns you please take no direct action but notify the Glenholm Centre as soon as possible.
+Where possible please follow the routes which have been way marked for you.

 Glenholm is easily reachable by car.
 It is close to the A701 two miles south-west of Broughton, 6 miles east of Biggar and 12 miles west of Peebles.
 The A74 at Moffat is twenty miles to the south.
 The glen road is clearly sign-posted Glenholm.
 Thereafter follow the signs for the Glenholm Centre.
 Maps and more detailed directions may be found on their own web page.